 - Create a realistic budget for senior care

-Take the first step today by scheduling a time to talk with your loved one.
-An open, respectful discussion now can build a future where your parents feel supported, secure, and cared for.
-If you have questions about senior living, or would like to visit in person, connect with the Commonwealth Senior Living community nearest you.
+Take the first step by setting aside time to talk with your loved ones.
+A thoughtful conversation today can help create a future where your parents feel supported, valued, and well prepared.
+If you are exploring senior living options or would like to learn more, consider connecting with a Commonwealth Senior Living community near you.